zeckdude/code-references/security.md

 SQL Injection is a strategy that hackers use to take control of the database through form fields, links, URL parameters, or any other means that query the database.

-Hackers will write a closing quote followed by their own SQL command into either a form field, at the end of a URL which has a URL parameter, for example.
+Hackers will write a closing quote followed by their own SQL command into either a form field or at the end of a URL which has a URL parameter, for example.
 Then they have full control over the database.

 ![SQL Injection URL](img/security/sql-injection-url-1.png)
 ![SQL Injection URL](img/security/sql-injection-url-2.png)